joelkino/FFPP/README.md

 - You have an IDE for dotnet core development ([Visual Studio / Visual Studio Code (Free)](https://visualstudio.microsoft.com/) + [C# Extension](https://code.visualstudio.com/docs/languages/dotnet)) unless you are hardcore and enjoy coding from the command line (I have seen people do this 😂).

+- You know how to run a .NET 6 project in "Debug" mode in your IDE (this will allow you to make use of the Swagger UI).

 - You have a development environment setup to run the [CIPP](https://github.com/KelvinTegelaar/CIPP) react/swa front end.
 You can find the instructions to setup a devenv [here](https://cipp.app/docs/dev/settingup/).

 - **[Optional]** If you wish to contribute code, it is a good idea to run a devenv of the official [CIPP-API](https://github.com/KelvinTegelaar/CIPP-API) and compare output between APIs to ensure both are matching.
 If you follow the complete instructions [here](https://cipp.app/docs/dev/settingup/) you will end up with a devenv for both CIPP and CIPP-API which is ideal.
 Also, it's a nice thing to do to port new functionality back to original CIPP-API if we can do it, to try and maintain feature parity across repositories.